7.2. Sampling Distribution for the Sample Mean

 Understanding the Standard Error

-This concentration effect explains why averaging is such a powerful statistical technique and why larger samples are better.
-By combining information from multiple observations, we create estimators that are much more reliable than any individual measurement.
+This concentration effect explains why averaging is such a powerful statistical technique and why larger samples are usually better.
+By combining information from multiple observations, we create estimators that are more reliable than an individual measurement.

 Name